RCHowell/Sift/README.md

 > Full details in *sift.lang/README.md*

 The purpose of the Sift language is to have a query language that maps near 1:1 to operators of the extended relational algebra discussed in section 5.2 of Garcia-Molina et. al. It is literally an inversion of the query expression tree using the F# (and Elixir) pipe operator to simplify writing nested transformations.

+Limitations in the language come from my inability to dedicate time to the parser.
+Right now, I'm more interested in learning about parser generators.
+The purpose of the hand-written lexer and parser was to learn some basics.

 A query is formed with a relation production followed by transformations.
 All type data is provided by the **Schema** of a data **Source** which is registered to the query execution environment.
 The full BNF is at the bottom.